catalyst-cloud/python-openstack-odooclient/docs/managers/support-subscription.md

 ## Manager

-The support subscription manager is available as the `support_subscription` attribute on the Odoo client object.
+The support subscription manager is available as the `support_subscriptions` attribute on the Odoo client object.

 ```python